American Epic (film series): Soundtracks and albums

 The quality of the audio restoration of the recordings used in the film series inspired MacMahon, McGourty and Erikson to source the best surviving masters of over 169 songs from the period and reissue them on a series of nine compilations.
 One compilation, American Epic: The Soundtrack, selected musical highlights from the American Epic films and five other compilations collected the best performances by some of the musicians profiled in the films.
 There was a country and blues compilation and a five CD 100 song box-set, American Epic: The Collection, featuring one track by each of the hundred artists researched as potential subjects for the films.

 Book

 A book documenting the 10 years of research and journeys across the United States to create the American Epic films was written by MacMahon, McGourty and Elijah Wald.
 American Epic: The First Time America Heard Itself was published on May 2, 2017, by Simon & Schuster.

 Reception

 Release

 The film was previewed as a work in progress at film festivals around the world throughout 2016, including a Special Event at Sundance hosted by Robert Redford, International Documentary Film Festival Amsterdam, Denver International Film Festival, Sydney Film Festival, and the British Film Institute.
-The film was completed in February 2017 and aired on PBS in the US and BBC in the UK in May and June 2017.
+The film was completed in February 2017 and aired on PBS in the US and BBC Four in the UK in May and June 2017.
 An NTSC DVD and Blu-ray of the series was released in the US on June 13, 2017.